If you are a beneficiary in an estate and are having problems getting information, this article by Lucy McPherson is for you!

 Executor’s fiduciary obligation to beneficiaries

-Identifying a beneficiary’s interest in an estate
+Identifying an interest in an estate

 A beneficiary should be promptly informed of their entitlement under a Will or if there is no Will of their entitlement on the deceased’s intestacy (the rules governing the distribution of an estate in the absence of a Will).

 A beneficiary that holds an interest in a specific asset (for instance a boat or a bank account) has a right to access information in relation to that specific asset, but generally nothing more.
 Using the example of a beneficiary that receives a specific gift of a boat under a Will, they are entitled to access information in relation to the boat (such as registration papers etc).
-They are not strictly speaking entitled to access information in relation to the other assets of the estate, unless there are special circumstances.
+They are not strictly speaking entitled to access information in relation to the other assets unless there are special circumstances.

 Further rights of beneficiaries